Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Structural results

 Let us average the values of $f$ over levels of sets of constant $|S|$, and define

 In particular, $\phi(0) = f(\emptyset) = f(x)$.
 We claim the following: for every $t = 0,1,\ldots,n$,

 Intuitively, if $f(x)$ is a point of high value, the value cannot drop off too quickly as we move away from $x$.
-If we prove (\ref{eq:level-bound}), then we are done: $T_\rho f(x)$ can be viewed as an expectation of $f(S)$ over a distribution where the sets on each level appear with the same probability.
+If we prove (\ref{eq:level-bound}), then we are done: for $x = (0,0,\ldots,0)$, $T_\rho f(x)$ is an expectation of $f(S)$ over a distribution where the sets on each level appear with the same probability, namely

 The expected cardinality of a set sampled from this distribution is $\E[|S|] = \frac{1-\rho}{2} n$.
-By convexity of the bound (\ref{eq:level-bound}), we obtain
+By convexity of the bound in (\ref{eq:level-bound}) and Jensen's inequality, we obtain

 So it remains to prove (\ref{eq:level-bound}).